Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 }
 ```

-The `request` object may also contain the following optional fields:
+The `start_session` object may contain the following optional fields:

 - `ddd_set`: A string specifying a DDD set for the session.
 If omitted, a default DDD set configured by the backend is used.